-Every year, James Halliday chooses six major award winners – Winery of the Year, Wine of the Year, Winemaker of the Year, Dark Horse of the Year, Best New Winery and Best Value Winery – from the thousands of Australian wines tasted for the annual Halliday Wine Companion guide.
-These awards are presented at a ceremony on the evening before the release of the book.
+Every year, the Halliday Wine Companion Awards recognise six major winners – Winery of the Year, Wine of the Year, Winemaker of the Year, Dark Horse of the Year, Best New Winery and Best Value Winery – from the thousands of Australian wines tasted for the annual guide.
+These awards have previously been presented at a ceremony on the eve of the release of the Halliday Wine Companion in celebration of the book’s launch, but this year, the event is being broadcast.
 Ahead, we round up every award winner since the inception of that event, plus a few from before then, too.

 You can’t talk about Australian wine without mention of Penfolds, the Barossa Valley powerhouse that’s pinnacle label, Grange, is guaranteed to get wine lovers’ eyes to light up.
 This iconic brand was named Winery of the Year at the inaugural Halliday Wine Companion Awards.

 Fellow Barossa winery Hentley Farm Wines (which coincidentally snagged ex-Penfolds viticulturist Greg Mader) was the next cab off the rank, with a whopping 19 red wines scoring between 94 and 98 points in that year’s guide.
 Shiraz was the star, followed closely by cabernet sauvignon.

 Multi-generational label Tahbilk got the gong the following year, impressing with its continuous history and rare wines from ancient vines.
 Tahbilk’s 19th-century vineyard and underground cellars still stand in central Victoria today.

 It would be remiss for the Hunter Valley’s Mount Pleasant not to get a mention.
 The legacy of Australian wine legend Maurice O’Shea is now under the stewardship of McWilliam’s Wines, and the New South Wales winery is home to an exceptional line-up of shiraz and semillon.